 At Lausanne, we prepare all our students for life in a global environment.
-As we look at the world they’ll encounter when they begin to seek their own journeys in college and beyond, preparing them to work, interact and collaborate with a diverse mix of people is essential for their success in the future.
+As we look at the world they’ll encounter when they begin to seek their own journeys in college and beyond, preparing them to work, interact and collaborate with a diverse mix of people is essential for their future success.

-With girls and boys from 55 different countries and 47% students of color, Lausanne truly is a microcosm of the world.
-The diversity allows students to learn from each other, giving them better cognitive abilities in addition to improved social skills.
+With girls and boys from 69 different countries and 48% students of color, Lausanne truly is a microcosm of the world.
+The diversity allows students to learn from each other, giving them better cognitive abilities and improved social skills.

 “In diverse environments, students are faced with new and varied perspectives and forced to think through their own or new positions more carefully, which improves their critical-thinking skills… integrated schools better prepare students to navigate the multicultural world and global economy they will face upon graduation.”